Coconut: Harvesting

-A small number of coconut farmers in Thailand and Malaysia use trained Southern pig-tailed macaques to harvest coconuts.
-Thailand has been raising and training pig-tailed macaques to pick coconuts for around 400 years.
-Training schools for pig-tailed macaques still exist both in southern Thailand and in the Malaysian state of Kelantan.
+Some coconut farmers in Thailand and Malaysia use southern pig-tailed macaques to harvest coconuts.
+Thailand has been raising and training them to pick coconuts for around 400 years.
+Training schools for pig-tailed macaques still exist in southern Thailand and in the Malaysian state of Kelantan.
+People for the Ethical Treatment of Animals (PETA) objected to the Thailand practice in 2019.